telerik/winforms-docs/gridview/end-user-capabilities/grouping.md

 ![gridview-end-user-capabilities-grouping 002](images/gridview-end-user-capabilities-grouping002.png)

-The user can also right-click a column and select `Group by this Column` from the context menu:
+The user can also right-click a column and select __Group by this Column__ from the context menu:

 ![gridview-end-user-capabilities-grouping 003](images/gridview-end-user-capabilities-grouping003.png)

 Multiple levels of grouping can be created by dragging additional column names to the grouping panel.
 Column names can be rearranged within the panel by dragging.
-In the screenshot below the top level grouping is by `Country` and the second by `ContactTitle`.
+In the screenshot below the top level grouping is by `CategoryID` and the second by `ProductName`.

 ![gridview-end-user-capabilities-grouping 004](images/gridview-end-user-capabilities-grouping004.png)